RazMalka/One_Class_SVM_Document_Classification/README.md

 Input data is whole books that are split into chunks of 1000 lines each, and cleaned of stopwords and special symbols automatically.

+The idea of One-Class SVM was first published by Bernhard Schölkopf (1999), who extended the SVM methodology to handle training using only positive information.

+One-Class Classification is a special case of supervised classification, where negative samples are absent during training, but may appear during testing.

+All the data having the same label in the target class is equivalent to having no label.
+Therefore, it can be considered unsupervised learning, and used as an outlier detection algorithm.

 DISCLAIMER:
 This project is non-profit and is intended to serve for educational purposes only.
 It is not meant to infringe copyright rights by any means.